Tips for helping a tree that looks sick or unhealthy

 Powdery mildew

-Description: The infection covers the tissues with powdery or fuzzy spots, sometimes lined with small black dots.
-Damage usually appears around mid-summer.
+Description: Powdery mildew creates powdery or fuzzy spots on plants, sometimes lined with small black dots, and usually appears around mid-summer.

-Scouting: We first notice the appearance of a thin whitish film or spots, generally located on the top of the leaves.
-The damage remains superficial and the spots can easily be rubbed off to see the still healthy surface of the leaf.
+Detection: First look for a thin, whitish film or spots, generally on the tops of the leaves.
+The damage remains superficial and the spots can easily be rubbed off to reveal the still healthy surface of the leaf.

 At a later stage, the white spots thicken and take on a fluffy, powdery appearance (summer spores).

-In the case of severe or recurrent infections, the down can invade all the tender parts of the plant and cause them to dry out.
+In the case of severe or recurrent infections, mildew can invade all the tender parts of the plant and cause them to dry out.

-Preventive measures: Maintain the vigor of the trees by irrigating them regularly and particularly in times of drought.
-Plant susceptible species in sunny, well-ventilated locations; respect the planting distances.
-Avoid drastic pruning and excessive nitrogen fertilizers which encourage the rapid growth of tender shoots that are more vulnerable to infection.
+Preventive measures: Keep trees healthy by watering them regularly, particularly in times of drought.
+Plant vulnerable species in sunny locations that have good air circulation and respect the recommended planting distances.
+Avoid drastic pruning and fertilizers that are too high in nitrogen, which encourage the rapid growth of tender shoots that are more vulnerable to infection.

-Physical control: Prune and discard infected parts of annuals and perennials; regularly sanitize cutting tools with 70% isopropyl alcohol (rubbing alcohol).
+Practical measures: Prune and discard infected parts of annuals and perennials and regularly sanitize cutting tools with 70% isopropyl alcohol (rubbing alcohol).

-In hot, dry weather, sprinkling the foliage with water can help reduce the development of the fungus; avoid wetting the foliage at the end of the day so as not to favor other types of fungal diseases.
+In hot, dry weather, sprinkling the foliage with water can help prevent the fungus from growing.
+Avoid wetting the foliage at the end of the day to prevent other types of fungal diseases.

-In the fall, rake up and dispose of infected leaves to reduce the overwintering population, the main source of contamination in the spring.
+In the fall, rake up and dispose of infected leaves to reduce the chances of the fungus overwintering, a main source of contamination in the spring.

 For more information :